Exercising good judgement can mean the difference between

 - Giving your social security number to a caller who is promising you a tax refund.

-- Responding to an email from Nigeria alerting you to a wad of cash waiting for you.
+- Responding to an email from abroad alerting you that a wad of cash awaits you.

 - Using your date of birth as your password for your on-line bank accounts.